felipenmartins/Robotics-Simulation-Labs/Lab7/README.md

 After following this lab you should know how to implement hardware-in-the-loop simulation to control a simulated robot from a microcontroller connected via serial port.

 ## Reference
-[[1] Lima, José, Felipe N. Martins, and Paulo Costa.
+[1] Lima, José, Felipe N. Martins, and Paulo Costa.
 "Teaching Practical Robotics During the COVID-19 Pandemic: A Case Study on Regular and Hardware-in-the-Loop Simulations."
 Iberian Robotics Conference.
-Cham: Springer International Publishing, 2022.](https://link.springer.com/chapter/10.1007/978-3-031-21065-5_44)
+Cham: Springer International Publishing, 2022.
+Available at: [https://link.springer.com/chapter/10.1007/978-3-031-21065-5_44](https://link.springer.com/chapter/10.1007/978-3-031-21065-5_44)

 ## Next Lab
 Go to [BONUS](../SoccerSim/ReadMe.md) - Robot Soccer Challenge